All Episodes

 Now, this book, it's October 28th, Veterans Day is coming up.

-We have tied this book to the military in that we have dedicated it to them, and that the timing of the release is to facilitate that.
+We have tied this book to the military in that we have dedicated it to them.

 And we have incorporated a story of just that reality into Rush Revere and the American Revolution as a tribute to the people in the military who, above all, have risked everything to defend and protect and preserve our great country.